xarey0629/xarey0629/README.md

 ### 👋Hi there!
-### 🔭I'm currently a CS master's degree student at The University of Edinburgh.
+### 🔭I'm a computer science master's degree student at The University of Edinburgh.
-### 🌱Developing and drilling in computer science is the goal I am pursuing.
+### 🌱Developing and drilling in computer science is whaa I am pursuing.

 <!--
 **xarey0629/xarey0629** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.